FrederikeLuebeck/MachineLearningForCausalInference/README.md

-# Machine Learning for Causal Inference
-## Estimating Heterogeneous Treatment Effects with Causal Forests
+# Machine Learning for Causal Inference: Estimating Heterogeneous Treatment Effects with Causal Forests

+This Repository contains my Bachelor's thesis (PDF) along with the codes of the simulations I conducted, as well as the code of the analysis of the empirical data.
+The codes are organized in the same order as they appear in the thesis.

+## Code of Simulations

 ### Function Setup